-Please note, Texas is a Direct Access state, meaning a referral for physical therapy is NOT required to start PT, however, we are required to get one to continue after 10 business days from the Initial Evaluation (*This is a requirement of our state board and has nothing to do with insurance).
+Note, Texas is a Direct Access state, meaning a referral for physical therapy is NOT required to start PT, however, we are required to get one to continue after 10 business days from the Initial Evaluation (*This is a requirement of our state board and has nothing to do with insurance).
 After your evaluation, we can relay our findings to a qualified provider (physician, dentist, chiropractor, podiatrist, physician's assistant, or advanced nurse practitioner) to request a referral for PT.
 Thus, it is important to provide accurate information for your primary care provider (PCP) on the Intake Forms or provide the information as soon as you are able to.

 Plan to be on time or early for your appointment...

-For in-person visits, LatitudePT is located inside METSI Care at the Candela.
-Our office is at street level on 6th closest to Comal.
-Metered parking is available on 6th Street, and free parking is available 2 blocks north or south.
+For in-person visits, we are located inside METSI Care (no signage for LatitudePT) at the Candela.
+Our office is at street level on E 6th Street closest to Comal Street.
+Metered parking is available on E 6th Street, and free street parking is available 2 blocks north or south.
 Click here for directions.

-For telehealth visits, you will receive an email invite containing a unique Google Meet link.
+For telehealth visits, you will receive a unique Google Meet link in your email inbox.
 Be ready to join the meeting at your scheduled appointment time. *A Gmail account is not required.

 See you soon!

 Understanding Pain & What to Do About It in Less Than 5 Minutes